 “Kara Walker- A Negress of Noteworthy Talent” opens with a work based on a novel by Mark Twain.
 Could you tell me about your relationship with American literature?

-Kara Walker: Much of my work is takes cue by American literature and popular culture, cinema, for example, and cyclorama.
+Kara Walker: Much of my work takes cue by American literature and popular culture, cinema, for example, and cyclorama.
 I have always been fascinated by the literary representation of racial relations in the South.
 My first installation was inspired by Margaret Mitchell’s novel Gone with the Wind.
 Above all, I was interested in how in the romantic novel black characters were built as a “support system” around the central figure of the white American heroine.
 I wanted to try rereading myself in these characters.